Need a last-minute buttermilk substitute? These best eight ingredient alternatives will get you out of trouble.

 What is buttermilk?

 Buttermilk is the good stuff left after making butter.
-This is how they made it in the past.
-It would have cultures due to being left at room temperature after the churning of butter.
-And these would characterize buttermilk as we know it.
+In the past, buttermilk would have cultures due to being at room temperature after the churning of the butter.
+This would characterize buttermilk as we know it.
 However, buttermilk is no longer necessarily made this way.
 It is made by introducing cultures into fresh and pasteurized milk.

-What makes buttermilk what it is, is the presence of cultures, which give it a unique taste and also help preserve it much longer than fresh milk.
+The presence of cultures is what makes buttermilk what it is.
+These cultures give it a unique taste and help preserve it longer than fresh milk.
 Buttermilk has a rich and creamy texture.
-It is often compared to natural yogurt and also kefir.
+It is often compared to natural yogurt and kefir.
 Even though buttermilk is now made by introducing cultures rather than letting them form naturally at room temperature, the result is still the same.

 Since it is fermented milk, buttermilk has a slightly tangy and sour taste.
 When it is homemade, the tangy taste is even more intense.
-The taste may differ from the store-bought versions.
-It’s a common misconception to think that buttermilk tastes like milk in any way.
+The taste may differ from store-bought versions.
+It’s a common misconception to think that buttermilk tastes like milk.
 It has many health benefits, but buttermilk’s taste is not for everyone.
 It takes some getting used to.
-It also has many different uses, such as being used to add moisture to baking.
+It also has many different uses, such as being used to add moisture when baking.